 What is the Liberalised Remittance Scheme (LRS)?

-The Liberalised Remittance Scheme (LRS) enables residents of India to transmit up to USD 2,50,000 or its equivalent overseas every Financial Year (April-March).
-LRS allows you to spend money abroad on things such as education, buying stocks and other assets, travel, medical care, and more.
-Spending on presents, donations, and the maintenance of distant relatives are additional options.
-With foreign banks, you can open and maintain accounts in foreign currency to carry out such transactions.
-Furthermore, to enable such transactions between 2 parties, the banks use PAN as a verification mechanism.
+This scheme allows you to spend money abroad on things such as education, buying stocks and other assets, travel, medical care, and more.
+Spending on gifts, donations, and the maintenance of distant relatives are additional options.
+You can also open and maintain foreign currency accounts to manage these funds.

 Who Can Remit Funds Using LRS?